zulujive/fiddle/README.md

 Do keep in mind that the CSP is very touchy and difficult to work with.
 Always thoroughly test before deploying to production.

+#### Multi-factor Authentication
+Support for 2FA has been added to the admin panel.
+Users who do not have it enabled will have a button on their home screen to enable it.
+Fiddle uses time-based one-time passwords for 2FA which can be easily implemented in Google Authenticator.
+If a user decides to enable 2FA, they'll be prompted to confirm with their password for security and to prevent unintentional enabling.
+After which, a QR-code will be displayed that a user can use to add the OTP to their preferred OTP-client.

 ## Roadmap
 - [ ] Docker implementation
 - [x] Routes
 - [x] CSRF Protection
 - [ ] Admin Panel (in progress)
+    - [ ] Main Dashboard
+    - [ ] Template Dashboard
+    - [x] User Dashboard
 - [x] Maintenance Mode
 - [x] Database connection
 - [ ] First Stable Release